hussein-esmail7/rss-parsers/README.md

 # html2rss
-Convert an HTML page to RSS
+Convert an HTML page to RSS with URL support

 # Table of Contents
 - [What is this?](#what-is-this)